-Can I Transfer my Wife’s Credit Card Balance to mine?
+Can I Transfer My Wife’s Credit Card Balance to Mine?

 Are you considering transferring your wife’s credit card balance to your own?
 If so, you’re not alone.
 Many wonder whether transferring their spouse’s credit card debt to their account is possible.